abhinandh-s/cmapaperbot/docs/support.md

 Hey everyone!
-I'm keeping this bot free for everyone, but _it does cost me to keep the servers running_.
+I'm keeping this bot free for everyone, but <u>it does cost me to keep the servers running</u>.
 If you'd like to help out with a small donation, I'd really appreciate it ❤️

 **UPI ID**: `abhinandh.s@superyes`